drake7707/Drakarah3DPrinter/journey-to-stealthchanger.md

 ### 2. Docks

-I printed and assembled the modular docks from DraftShift Design (the same team behind StealtChanger).
+I printed and assembled the modular docks from DraftShift Design (the same team behind StealthChanger).
 Assembling them is pretty straight forward, building the cup filled with RTV silicone was the most annoying and messy part.
 The wiper to hold the small PTFE tube kept breaking too, but with some superglue and some old laptop screws I managed to get it built.

 ![PXL_20241118_172505338](https://github.com/user-attachments/assets/9c1f6740-cc41-4b75-96a4-aaee30d31547)